viam-modules/universal-robots/README.md

 sudo apt install libeigen3-dev
 ```

 Now you should be able to run

 ```
-ninja all
+mkdir build && cd build
+cmake ..
+make
 ```

-which will give you an executable called `ur5earm-x86`
+which will give you an executable called `universal-robots`

 ## Running the arm with viam-server
 Follow instructions on app to get viam-server executable inside your docker (standard Linux instructions)

 Create a new machine on app.
-Add an Arm Component as well as the Arm module by providing the absolute path of the `ur5earm-x86` executable inside your docker.
+Add an Arm Component as well as the Arm module by providing the absolute path of the `universal-robots` executable inside your docker.

 Grab the json for your machine and inside the docker run
 ```